 Leave of Absence

-If you will be absent for 10 or more work days, you need to request a leave of absence.
-Download the Leave of Absence Request Form or call Human Resources at 971-722-5859.
-Please note: If you are a full-time Faculty requesting a partial leave, you also need to submit the number of Faculty Days you expect to complete this contract year.
-If the leave is for medical reasons, either your own or an immediate family member, you are required to have your health care provider complete a Health Care Provider Certificate.
+Download the Request for Leave of Absence or contact Benefits.
+Please note: If you are a full-time Faculty member, you also must submit a revised Faculty Annual Work Schedule, showing the number of Faculty Days you expect to complete this contract year.
+If you are requesting a medical leave for yourself or an immediate family member, you must have your health care provider complete a certification form.

 - Classified Employee Agreement

 - Management & Confidential Handbook

 - Family Medical Leave Act (Federal)

 - Paid Family Medical Leave Act (PFML) Employee Notice Poster

 Employee Procedures for Requesting a Leave of Absence

 Complete the upper portion of the Leave request.
 Give it to your supervisor when you talk with him/her about the time you will be away from work.
 Your supervisor will sign the form and send to it Benefits (firstname.lastname@example.org).